Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 it's a tight-knit group, and the leadership is great.”
 Allman and Conlin are some of the many UTI team members who are carrying out lasting legacies at the campus.

-For the past 12 years, UTI Avondale has been the leading blood donor in Arizona for Vitalant (formerly United Blood Services).
+For more than a decade, UTI Avondale has been the leading blood donor in Arizona for Vitalant (formerly United Blood Services).
 The campus hosts four blood drives each year.
 UTI Avondale is also involved with Boys & Girls Clubs, Habitat for Humanity,

 YMCA, women's shelters and homeless shelters for Valley teens.

-Tracy Rhoades, who has worked for UTI in Arizona for 30 years, calls the Avondale campus a family.
+Tracy Rhoades, who has worked for UTI in Arizona for more than 30 years, calls the Avondale campus a family.

 “There's a very giving community here,” she says.
 “If you wear a UTI shirt out, even to the grocery store, someone will come up and say something like they had a brother-in-law here,” Tracy says.
 “We have dealership row right